zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ![](/images/optimalgrid_6.png)

-While this model has some improvements over the LRU in terms of how well it matches the observed data (for example, it has the same saw tooth pattern for striped grid at small sizes), overall it's actually worse than LRU - it does not degrade as quickly as real hardware when the grid is rendered using stripes that are too wide.
+While this model has some improvements over the LRU in terms of how well it matches the observed data (for example, it has the same saw tooth pattern for striped grid at small sizes), overall it's actually worse than LRU - it does not degrade as quickly as real hardware when the grid is rendered using strips that are too wide.
 The data we have observed definitely suggests some smaller fixed size limit.
 Which brings us to the final question - what if comparing indices with the entire warp of data was too expensive, and instead we only compared to the last 16?

 ![](/images/optimalgrid_7.png)